Home > Discover > What to pack for an emergency grab bag

 10. A change of underwear and warm clothes, comfortable walking shoes and a raincoat.

-11. Any supplies for your pets, like food or essential medication.
+11. Any supplies for your pets, like food and essential medication.

 12. A blanket or sleeping bags.